pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 The starter has a dependency on the `@pantheon-systems/wordpress-kit`.

-## Creating A New Project with the WordPress and Next.js Starter Template
+### Creating A New Project with the WordPress and Next.js Starter Template

 There are two methods that can be used to create a new project based on the `next-wordpress-starter`:

-1. Clone the starter repository directly
+* Clone the starter repository
-1. Use `create-next-app`
+* Use `create-next-app`

 To clone the starter directly from GitHub, visit the repository link https://github.com/pantheon-systems/next-wordpress-starter and click **Code** to open the clone dropdown and select your preferred method.